kapott/kapott.github.io/content/posts/htb-starting-point.md

 For someone who wandered too deep into DevOps — into the realm of Terraform loops and CI failure chains — these boxes felt like a return to roots.
 To real systems.
 To real thinking.

 There’s something pure about it.
 You against a machine.
 No orchestration layers, no feature flags, no “this only fails in production.”
 Just an IP, a port, and the quiet question: what can I do with this?

-That’s where I’m heading.
-One step at a time.